How to Get From Hanoi to Hoi An

 Step 1: City Centre to Hanoi Airport by Flight

-Hanoi Airport is located about 35km north of the Old Quarter.
+Hanoi Airport is located about 35 km north of the Old Quarter.
 The best way to get there is via Express Bus #86.
-A ticket costs 45,000 VND ($1.85) for the 45-minute journey.
+A ticket costs 45,000 VND ($1.70) for the journey that takes around 45 minutes.

 Bus 86 departs from Hanoi Railway Station every 25 minutes from 06:25 to 23:05.
 It also makes several stops close to the Old Quarter so you can just hail the bus at the nearest stop to your accommodation.